ynashed/bionemo-fw-ea/docs/bionemo/models/diffdock.md

 * [Windows] <br>

 ## Model Version(s):
-diffdock_score_v24.02_cugraph.nemo, version: 1.5
+diffdock_score.nemo, version: 1.5
-diffdock_confidence_v24.02_cugraph.nemo, version: 1.5
+diffdock_confidence.nemo, version: 1.5

 **NOTE**: previous version of checkpoint files, i.e., version 1.1, can be converted to the current version by running the scripts: